imp444/IC_Addons/IC_BrivGemFarm_HybridTurboStacking_Extra/README.md

 Hybrid stacking is a Briv Gem Farm Briv stacking method that was made popular by **Hamerstein**.
-It stacks Briv online for a set number of resets or until a number a gems has been reached, using Tatyana to pull enemies, then goes offline to by chests and prevent game memory leak buildup.
+It stacks Briv online for a set number of resets or until a number a gems has been reached, using Tatyana to pull enemies, then goes offline to buy chests and prevent any memory leaks in the game from building up.

 This Addon uses several other techniques to improve the overall stacking speed and setup.